zmoog/til/arduino/get-more-logs-out-of-the-arduino-iot-cloud-library.md

 # Get More Logs out of the Arduino IoTCloudLibrary

-As of today, the [ArduinoIoTCloud](https://github.com/arduino-libraries/ArduinoIoTCloud) library does not have any specific verbose logs, so trace complex workflows like Over-the-Air (OTA) update process can become quite challenging.
+As of today, the [ArduinoIoTCloud](https://github.com/arduino-libraries/ArduinoIoTCloud) library does not have any specific verbose logs, so tracing complex workflows like the Over-the-Air (OTA) update process can become quite challenging.

 I created a humble [fork](https://github.com/zmoog/ArduinoIoTCloud) of the library, with just a very few additional log statements.